What is Metastatic Prostate Cancer?

 No matter where a cancer turns up in the body, it is always identified by the tissue type in which it started.
 Prostate cancer can metastasize to other organs, but it is always prostate cancer, because it consists of mutated prostate cells.

 Men diagnosed with metastatic prostate cancer (that is, their disease has already spread beyond the prostate by the time of diagnosis), will often not undergo local treatments of the primary prostate tumor, such as surgery or radiation.
-Instead, their therapeutic journey might start with primary hormone therapy, and from there follow a similar path as men who were diagnosed at an earlier stage and had subsequent disease progression.
+Instead, their therapeutic journey might start with hormone therapy, and from there follow a similar path as men who were diagnosed at an earlier stage and had subsequent disease progression.

 Want more information about a prostate cancer diagnosis and treatment options?
 Download or order a print copy of the Prostate Cancer Patient Guide.